Another free pattern for you today. Another quick and simple to sew dress pattern that looks good on lots of different body shapes.

 - Full video tutorial including fitting tips

 - Available to fit bust 29-41 inches and hips 33-45 inches+

 I was only browsing, not really intending to shop when I came across this fabric and it HAD to be mine!
 I think I'm usually pretty conservative in my dress, nothing too bold, but sometimes I just fancy an exception to that and I NEEDED this fabric – it just seems ‘young'.
 Do you know what I mean?

-I bought this graffiti knit fabric at Fabric.com.
-It was a bit more than I usually spend, but it’s really great quality, very nicely printed, a heavier weight ITY knit and more stable than the thinner and lighter ones I usually buy.
+I bought this graffiti knit fabric at Fashionfabricsclub.com, which is a great site for beautiful, but low-cost fabrics.
+It was a bit more than I usually spend, but it's really great quality, very nicely printed, a heavier weight ITY knit, and more stable than the thinner and lighter ones I usually buy.
 That made it really nice and easy to sew with too and gave the circle skirt some more body.

-I can’t find the exact fabric anymore, but Fabric.com have a fun collection of interesting knits, so check them out.
-I’m really wishing I had bought the heart print one too!
+I can't find the exact fabric anymore, but Fashion Fabrics Club has a fun collection of other interesting knits, so check them out.
+I'm really wishing I had bought the coral red floral one too!
 Maybe for a future project – leggings?
 That would be wicked!

 Materials needed for the Graffiti dress:

 - Knit fabric ideally 58-60 inches wide if you want a knee-length skirt.
 I used an ITY knit.